hahns0lo/jupyter-git-tutorial/README.md

 ## Local Installation

+This section describes how to install JupyterLab and the Git extension on your local machine.
 This section assumes you already have Python installed.
 Note that this section has only been tested on macOS, so far.

 1. (Optional, but recommended) Create a virtual environment.
 There are [many options](https://stackoverflow.com/questions/41573587/what-is-the-difference-between-venv-pyvenv-pyenv-virtualenv-virtualenvwrappe).
 If you don't have a preference, an arbitrary recommendation is [virtualenvwrapper](https://virtualenvwrapper.readthedocs.).
 1. Install Node.js